My recent research rabbit hole has been investigating what I would like to term the Small Group.

 Online communities also don’t self-correct in the same way.
 A fixed time and place ensure that you will be missed if you don’t turn up.
 Dropping your commitments becomes harder by default.
 The omnipresent communication streams that dominate online life are far easier to opt-out of whereas if you drop out of a small, physical group you will be missed.

 We are now at a place where we can define the Small Group a little more clearly.
 Some things are specific and easily mapped from historical examples.
-The small group size of about a dozen people seems to translate well, for example.
+A group size of about a dozen people seems to translate well, for example.
 Other attributes are harder to pin down.
 Like the examples I have mentioned, the modern Small Group should have a strong sense of fun and playfulness.2

 The Small Group must strike a delicate balance between indirection and real progress.
 Pure business drive is not desirable.
 The goal here is not to invest more in the skills you use at work.
 Instead, it is to be truly exploratory for no immediate purpose.
 It is to waste time (yet to savour it), to wander off in the wrong direction (and to find an exciting new path).
 Indirection and exploration should not come at the cost of doing and building.
 Doing and building should not come at the cost of having fun.